alexxnieto/cse15l-lab-reports/labreport2.md

 Something I learned this week in lab was how to use J-Unit tests.
 I learned how to format a J-Unit test and how to write tests to make sure I can debug my code properly.
 This is extremely helpful because it shows a different way to debug code.
-I also learned the difference between these j-unit tests than the tests we wrote in cse 8b.
+I also learned the difference between these j-unit tests than the tests we wrote in cse 8b class.